ibm-cloud-docs/storage-scale/scale-cem.md

     systemctl start slapd systemctl enable slapd
     ```

 4. Generate an admin password by running the slappasswd command.
 You are prompted to enter a password.
 For example:

     ```
     Code:
     slappasswd
     ```

-    You will see an output that looks something like this:
+    You see an output that looks something like this:

     ```Code:
     {SSHA}FUMV8TZ9lZQxABxCBE5UZ+oU/dlwf/d4
     ```
-    The password hash that is generated (in this case,   {SSHA}         FUMV8TZ9lZQxABxCBE5UZ+oU/dlwf/d4) as you will need it later.
+    The password hash that is generated (in this case, {SSHA}         FUMV8TZ9lZQxABxCBE5UZ+oU/dlwf/d4) as you need it later.
     {: note}

-5. Create a file named chrootpw.ldif and add the following lines to it:
+5. Create a file that is named `chrootpw.ldif` and add the following lines to it:

     ```
     Code: